48design/silksteel-gcode/README.md

 - Configurable safety margin (default: 0.5mm)
 - Essential when using Bricklayers or Non-planar features

+Notes and heuristics:
+- The Z-hop logic samples the same non-planar LUT used by the infill to compute an accurate maximum Z along each travel path and adds the configured margin.
+- The processor will never insert a lift during bridge infill sections or wipe sequences (it recognizes `;TYPE:Bridge infill` and `;WIPE` markers).
+However, drops (lowering back to printing height) are still inserted before the next extrusion so the nozzle never prints mid-air.
+- To exclude particular wipe/comment conventions from suppression, you can edit the script or add explicit `;WIPE_START` / `;WIPE_END` markers in slicer post-processing.

 **Best for:** All prints, especially with Z-shifting features enabled

 ### 🌉 Bridge Densifier (Optional, `-enableBridgeDensifier`)